Girish2088/tryhackme-notes/Networking/TCP-IP/TCP-Connection-Termination.md

 # Why Four Packets?

 - TCP is a full-duplex protocol.
-- Both client and server close their side of the connection independently.
+- Client and Server close their side of the connection independently.
-- Each FIN must be acknowledged.
+- Every FIN must be acknowledged with an ACK.

 ---

 # What I Learned

-- TCP uses a Four-Way Handshake to close a connection.
+- TCP uses a Four-Way Handshake to terminate a connection.
-- Connection termination starts with a FIN packet.
-- Every FIN is acknowledged with an ACK.
+- The connection is closed gracefully after data transfer is complete.
-- Both client and server close their communication independently.
+- Both client and server independently close their side of the connection.
-- A TCP connection is fully closed only after the final ACK.
+- Every FIN is acknowledged with an ACK before the connection is fully closed.

 ---